thebookofjedediah/react-bulletin/README.md

 Please see the issues or project section to add fixes.
 Pull requests welcome!

-This is a Bulletin created to pull announcements from a WP page and display them on this site - it is build with React, Apollo, and WP-GraphQL.
+This is a Bulletin/Blog created to pull posts from a WP page and display them on this site - it is build with React, Apollo, and WP-GraphQL.
 It is styled with Material UI.

 ## Contributing